Relational superposition measurements with a material quantum ruler: Conclusions

 Conceptually, a motivation for introducing the model of the quantum ruler is previous work on quantum reference frames~\cite{dewitt1967quantum, aharonov1, rovelli_quantum, brs_review, katz2015mesoscopic, Giacomini:2017zju}, namely reference frames associated to physical systems, which can be in a quantum superposition or entangled relative to each other.
 One general goal of the quantum reference frames programme is to substitute the abstract description of a coordinate system by providing a more physical one, which relies on measurements performed on physical objects.
 It would be interesting to associate a quantum reference frame to a quantum ruler, and compare the perspectives of different quantum rulers.
 On the one hand, this would be an important step to achieve a relational perspective on nonclassical spacetime closer to research in quantum gravity, where quantum reference frames are extended material systems.
 On the other hand, it would also identify a procedure to measure the position of a quantum system relative to a quantum reference frame, whose concrete implementation is still an open question in the field.

 \acknowledgements{We thank S.A.
 Ahmad and A.R.H.
 Smith for very helpful discussions.
-F.N. is supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R$\&$D Grant Number JPMJMS2061], the Asian Office of Aerospace Research and Development (AOARD) (via Grant No. FA2386-20-1-4069), and the Foundational Questions Institute Fund (FQXi) via Grant No. FQXi-IAF19-06.
-F.G. acknowledges support from Perimeter Institute for Theoretical Physics and from the Swiss National Science Foundation via the Ambizione Grant PZ00P2-208885.
+F.N. is supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R$\&$D Grant Number JPMJMS2061], the Asian Office of Aerospace Research and Development (AOARD) (via Grant No. FA2386-20-1-4069), and the Office of Naval Research (ONR) (via Grant No. N62909-23-1-2074).
+F.G. acknowledges support from Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+F.G. acknowledges support from the Swiss National Science Foundation via the Ambizione Grant PZ00P2-208885, from the ETH Zurich Quantum Center, and from the ID\#~62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantuminformation-structure-ofspacetime-qiss-second-phase}{‘The Quantum Information Structure of Spacetime, Second Phase (QISS 2)’ Project}.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 M.P.B. and H.W. acknowledge support from the U.S. National Science Foundation under grant number PHY-2011382.}